shellbox-sh/ShellPen/docs/_pages/index.md

 # => -: command not found
 ```

+## `shellpen extend`

+This page describes the basic features of ShellPen.

+To extend the syntax, view the [⚙️ Extending Syntax Reference](/extensions).

 # Writing Basics

 The most basic pen function is `writeln` which appends one line of source code.